A Beginner's Guide to Camping in Ontario

 Camping gives you time to reconnect with nature, forget the stresses of everyday life, and reset your priorities.
 If you’re prepared, even the worst weather won’t affect your time away.

 Ontario is full of wild (and not so wild) places to pitch a tent.
-And whether you’re bringing the kids along, seducing a new sweetheart, or just getting away from it all, a good camping trip is beneficial to all involved.
-If you’ve never done it before, here are some tips on getting the most out of your first few expeditions.
+And whether you’re bringing the kids along, reconnecting with your significant other, or just getting away from it all, a good camping trip is beneficial to all involved.
+If you’ve never done it before, here's our beginner's camping guide, full of tips on getting the most out of your first few trips.

-If your dream is to camp in the wilderness but you have no experience, we suggest taking a guided outfitted adventure, where you will learn how to camp safely and respectfully.
-All camping equipment, meals, and a guide will be provided.
+If your dream is to camp in the wilderness, but you have no experience, we suggest taking a guided outfitted adventure, where you will learn how to backcountry camp safely and respectfully.
+All camping equipment, meals and a guide will be provided.

 Reputable adventure companies like Black Feather create amazing river trips and more.
 Learn to camp and paddle in Algonquin Park with Voyageur Quest or Algonquin Outfitters.

-The ultimate guided camping experience might be Outpost Co., a three-day retreat for up to eight people that immerses you in the wilderness near Killarney, but does it with accommodations and a menu that are first-rate.
+The ultimate guided camping experience might be Outpost Co., a three-day retreat for up to eight people that immerses you in the wilderness near Killarney Provincial Park, but does it with accommodations and a menu that are first-rate.

 Of course, if you really want to commit to the lifestyle, why not take an Outward Bound course?